Social and health care personnel

 The Advisory Board of Health Care Professionals assesses the training development requirements of health care professionals and initiates training reforms.

-The Forum for Social Sector Professionals works to improve the effectiveness of management structures and working practices in social care and services, and to promote staff availability, and expertise and well-being.
+The Advisory Board of Social Sector Professionals works to improve the effectiveness of management structures and working practices in social care and social services.
+It also tries to effect on availability of social care professionals and promotes their expertise and well-being.

 Forecasting expertise and human resource needs in social and health care

 The MSAH takes part in inter-ministerial work on anticipating of demand for labour as well as quantitative and qualitative education needs.